 The American Academy of Pediatrics (AAP) recommends that parents start to wean their infants off swaddling when they begin to show signs of trying to roll over.
 They add that “many babies start working on rolling at around 2 months of age.”

 But not all babies start that early.
 Other studies have shown that babies will typically begin rolling somewhere between three and six months of age.

-As each child is unique, it’s essential to look at other indicators (outside of just age) that they’re ready to leave swaddling.
-That’s what we’ll dive into now!
+As each child is unique, it’s essential to look at other indicators (outside of just age) that they’re ready to leave swaddling behind.
+That’s what we’ll dive into now.